-Finding the ideal fiber installation solution for Multi Dwelling Units (MDU), normally apartment blocks or hotels, is a major obstacle that carriers face as the pace of Fiber to the Home (FTTH) deployments increases to meet the ever increasing consumer demand for bandwidth.
+Finding the ideal fiber installation solution for Multi-dwelling Units (MDU), normally apartment blocks or hotels, is a major obstacle that carriers face as the pace of Fiber to the Home (FTTH) deployments increases to meet the ever increasing consumer demand for bandwidth.

-Carriers have to be able to offer the same capacity and high speeds to consumers living in MDUs as they provide to those within Single Dwelling Units (SDU).
+Carriers have to be able to offer the same capacity and high speeds to consumers living in MDUs as they provide to those within Single-dwelling Units (SDU).
 However the longer deployment time and higher cost of implementing fiber to the MDU are putting a brake on the growth for in-building connections.

-Methods of installing fiber in MDUs
+Methods of Installing Fiber in MDUs

 Traditional solutions call for riser-rated fiber optic cable to be blown from the basement to each floor, where a splice is made via the termination box, before a separate fiber optic cable is run via new or existing microduct to the individual apartment.
-With often more than ten apartments per floor, this adds to installation time and complexity.
+With often more than 10 apartments per floor, this adds to installation time and complexity.

-Not only does the carrier have to investin expensive and time-consuming installation equipment, which they have to retrain their engineers to use or increase the installation budget by bringing in third party contractors, they also have to overhaul or install new ducts and fiber termination equipment.
+Not only does the carrier have to invest in expensive and time-consuming installation equipment, which they have to retrain their engineers to use or increase the installation budget by bringing in third party contractors, they also have to overhaul or install new ducts and fiber termination equipment.
 All of this adds up to considerable costs that make it uneconomic to fiber up an MDU in many cases.

-Alternatively, many carriers are now adopting a different methodology, running the cable in a Point-to-Point scenario directly from the basement to the apartment.
+Alternatively, many carriers are now adopting a different methodology, running the cable in a point-to-point scenario directly from the basement to the apartment.
 This removes the need to splice at each floor, which overcomes resource and skill levels, but introduces further complexity with riser rated cable going directly into the consumer’s apartment.